Your Dream Adventure Awaits

 8. Finalizing the Layout

-Now that everything is installed, work on finalizing the layout.
-Assess functionality and aesthetics to ensure a seamless living experience.
+Now that all parts are installed, work on wrapping up the layout.
+Check how well it works and looks to ensure a smooth living setup.

 Make adjustments as needed to optimize comfort and usability.